 40. Some on ground floor suitable for disabled.

-4 lounges, brasserie, restaurant, private dining rooms, in-room TV, civil wedding licence, spa (indoor pool, spa bath), gardens, helicopter pads, public areas wheelchair accessible, adapted toilet.
+4 lounges, 2 restaurants, private dining rooms, in-room TV (Freeview), civil wedding licence, spa (indoor pool), gardens, helipads, EV charging, public areas wheelchair accessible, adapted toilet.

 in public areas.

-allowed in most bedrooms, public areas, not spa or dining areas.
+allowed in some bedrooms (£10 per night), public areas, brasserie, not spa or restaurant.

 Amex, MC, Visa.